open-policy-agent/opa/docs/content/docs/bundles.md

 See the following section for details on the bundle file format.

+### Caching

+Services implementing the Bundle Service API should set the HTTP `Etag` header in bundle responses to identify the revision of the bundle.
+OPA will include the `Etag` value in the `If-None-Match` header of bundle requests.
+Services can check the `If-None-Match` header and reply with HTTP `304 Not Modified` if the bundle has not changed since the last update.

 ## Bundle File Format

 Bundle files are gzipped tarballs that contain policies and data.
 The data